jieliu6/THEMIS/doc/doc.md

   }
 ~~~~

-* Virtual evidence variable for transition probability of G
+* Virtual evidence variable for transition probability of G. The following example is for |G|=5.

 ~~~~
 variable : LOG_DIST_G {